cheapjack/ForkingLibraries/text/library_of_babel_text.md

 authorities were obliged to issue severe orders.
-The sect disappeared, but in my childhood I have seen old men who, for long periods of time, would hide in the latrines with some metal disks in a forbidden dice cup and feebly mimic the divine disorder.\
+The sect disappeared, but in my childhood I have seen old men who, for long periods of time, would hide in the latrines with some metal disks in a forbidden dice cup and feebly mimic the divine disorder.

 Others, inversely, believed that it was fundamental to eliminate useless works.
 They invaded the hexagons, showed credentials which were not always false, leafed through a volume with displeasure and condemned whole shelves: their hygienic, ascetic furor caused the senseless perdition of millions of books.
-Their name is execrated, but those who deplore the \`\`treasures'' destroyed by this frenzy neglect two notable facts.
+Their name is execrated, but those who deplore the `treasures` destroyed by this frenzy neglect two notable facts.
 One: the Library is so enormous that any reduction of human origin is infinitesimal.
 The other: every copy is unique, irreplaceable, but (since the Library is total) there are always several hundred thousand imperfect facsimiles: works which differ only in a letter or a comma.
-Counter to general opinion, I venture to suppose that the consequences of the Purifiers' depredations have been exaggerated by the horror these fanatics produced.
-They were urged on by the delirium of trying to reach the books in the Crimson Hexagon: books whose format is smaller than usual, all-powerful, illustrated and magical.\
+Counter to general opinion, I venture to suppose that the consequences of the Purifiers depredations have been exaggerated by the horror these fanatics produced.
+They were urged on by the delirium of trying to reach the books in the Crimson Hexagon: books whose format is smaller than usual, all-powerful, illustrated and magical.

 We also know of another superstition of that time: that of the Man of the Book.
 On some shelf in some hexagon (men reasoned) there must exist a book which is the formula and perfect compendium *of all the rest:* some librarian has gone through it and he is analogous to a god.